sl4m/sl4m.github.com/_posts/2010-06-13-tic-tac-toe-in-ruby-refactoring-part-2.markdown

   -- tdd
 ---

 Over the weekend, I spent more time refactoring my Tic Tac Toe program.
 It now looks completely different from the [original](http://skim.la/2010/03/15/tic-tac-toe-in-ruby-and-javascript) source code.
-I attempted to use TDD 100% of the time, and I found myself using almost all the time.
+I attempted to use TDD 100% of the time, and I found myself using it almost all the time.
 It took some time getting used to writing tests first, but once I got the hang of it, it felt comfortable.
 There's still a lot of work to do, but here is the main file along with some tests.
 You can see the rest of the source code on my GitHub [repo](http://github.com/sl4m/tic_tac_toe_ruby).

 {% highlight ruby %}
 # move positions